trovares/trovares_connector/testing/_sources/quick_start.rst.txt

 Installing
 ----------

-In a seperate terminal install xGT and run it:
+In a seperate terminal install the `Developer version of xGT with Docker <https://hub.docker.com/r/trovares/xgt>`_ and run it:

 .. code-block:: bash